Center for Talented Youth: Admission requirements

 CTY first requires students to sign up for an account and membership, which costs $50 for U.S. students and $60 for international students.
 They must then submit scores from a qualifying test to determine if they are at "Advanced CTY-Level" (defined as showing ability four grade levels above current enrolled grade) or "CTY-Level" (defined as showing ability two grade levels above current enrolled grade).
 These scores would then "qualify" them for CTY courses at the level achieved.
 Eligible test scores include the SCAT, PSAT, SAT, ACT, and STB (Spatial Test Battery).
 Students receive their course eligibility results online.

-Awards Ceremony of 2023

-In February 2023, CTY hosted an awards ceremony for current and incoming CTY students for their "exceptional performance on the SAT, ACT, SCAT, or similar assessment taken as part of an international talent search."
-About 15,300 students from 76 countries participated in CTY's talent search in the 2021-22 school year, and 27 percent of them qualified for the awards ceremony.
-Based on their performance on these tests, they either received High or Grand Honors certificates and medals, along with receptions from notable CTY alumni.

 Tuition and financial aid

 In 2024, On-Campus Summer Programs ranged in tuition from $3,099 to $6,819 (USD).
 In the 2023-24 School Year, online and synchronous, or "LIVE" courses, cost $1,125, asynchronous courses cost $955-$1,455, session-based courses cost $695-$2,130, and clubs cost $185-$380.

 Full-time JHU staff can apply for 50% tuition remission.

 Families are allowed to apply for financial aid if their child is a United States citizen, an eligible permanent U.S. resident with a green card, or permanently resides in the United States.
 Families must also not owe any tuition or fees from a previous year's CTY program.